Fire Art Guidelines

 Determining Perimeter Size

-The size of your artwork, the materials used for its construction, the type of fuels and fuel load needed and if you plan on using pyrotechnics are all factors that will go into determining the perimeter needed for your piece.
+The size of your artwork, the materials used for its construction, the type of fuels and fuel load needed and whether you plan on using pyrotechnics are all factors that will go into determining the perimeter needed for your piece.
 Each project is required to have a half hour phone meeting with FAST pre-event.
 During that meeting the exact perimeter distance will be determined.

 Establishing Safety Corridors